 But more than two years into the pandemic, the repercussions of long Covid are not that hard to define, even if the virus itself remains elusive.
 In several ways, both the coronavirus and long Covid are having a significant impact on American society, but the signs are probably not overt or common knowledge unless we connect some dots.

 You’re probably already aware of the American labor shortage, for example.
 Maybe you tried to go to a nearby restaurant for lunch and found it closed for lack of employees.
 Perhaps your company is trying to hire and can’t find qualified applicants.
-There is a decent chance that shortage of labor is in part the product of long Covid.
+There is a decent chance that the shortage of labor is in part the product of long Covid.

-According to analysis by the Brookings Institution, there are currently more than 10 million unfilled jobs in the United States.
+According to an analysis by the Brookings Institution, there are currently more than 10 million unfilled jobs in the United States.
 After evaluating long-Covid studies and crunching the numbers, “under reasonable assumptions given the data available, long Covid could account for 15 percent of the nation’s 10.6 million unfilled jobs.”

-While many economists see a return to normalcy after the pandemic burns out or is brought under control, neither has really happened, and long Covid just pushes the finish line further and further out.
-That Covid infections have waned but not dissipated still has some positive economic impact, to be sure, but none of that is helped by the numbers of workers with long Covid who cannot return to the labor force full time or at all.
+While many economists see a return to normalcy after the pandemic burns out or is brought under control, neither has happened, and long Covid just pushes the finish line further and further out.
+That Covid infections have waned but not dissipated still has some positive economic impact, to be sure, but none of that is helped by the numbers of workers with long Covid who cannot return to the labor force full-time or at all.

 “If workers flood back to the job market as school and child care becomes more dependable and health risks recede, it will be easier for manufacturers and shipping companies to ramp up production and deliveries, giving supply a chance to catch up to demand,” says The Washington Post’s Ben Casselman.
 “That in turn could allow inflation to cool without losing the economy’s progress over the past year.”

-The more the virus spreads, the more long Covid persists, the greater the impact on the labor market and the economy as a whole, making it a significant concern for the foreseeable future.
+The more the virus spreads, the more long Covid persists, and the greater the impact on the labor market and the economy as a whole, making it a significant concern for the foreseeable future.